devstream-io/devstream/docs/plugins/scaffolding.md

 # scaffolding plugin

-This plugin bootstraps a GitHub or Gitlab repo with scaffolding code for a web application.
+This plugin bootstraps a GitHub or GitLab repo with scaffolding code for a web application.

 ## Requirement